aabmets/quantcrypt/README.md

 to be powerful in features, yet easy and enjoyable to use, so it would _just work_ for your project.

+### Security Statement

+The PQC algorithms used in this library inherit their security from the [PQClean](https://github.com/PQClean/PQClean) project.
+You can read the security statement of the PQClean project from their [SECURITY.md](https://github.com/PQClean/PQClean/blob/master/SECURITY.md) file.
+To report a security vulnerability for a PQC algorithm, please create an [issue](https://github.com/PQClean/PQClean/issues) in the PQClean repository.

 ### Quickstart

 The full documentation of this library can be found in the [Wiki](https://github.com/aabmets/quantcrypt/wiki).